-W. W. UPTON, Comptroller 4
+W. W. UPTON.
+Comptroller.

 Hon.
-C. P. BERRY.
-House of Representatives.
+C. P. BERRY, House of Representatives.

-It will be seen from this letter that no reason exists to suspect any dishonesty the part of Mr. Burchard, or that any of the funds of the Government have be retained.
+It will be seen from this letter that no reason exists to suspect any dishonesty on the part of Mr. Burchard, or that any of the funds of the government have been retained.

-It is claimed by Mr. Burchard that all moneys that came into his hands have inured to the benefit of the Government, and, so far as anything appears to the contrary his claim is true, having filea vouchers for all claims, though some of the voucher are irregular,
+It is claimed by Mr. Burchard that all moneys that came into his hands have inured to the benefit of the government, and, so far as anything appears to the contrary, his claim is true, having filed vouchers for all claims, though some of the vouchers are irregular.